gloriasp15/portfolio-2026/business-cases/01-commercial-babel-tower/README.md

 ## B.1.
 Operating Model

-The operating model follows a sequential flow from event generation to execution and review.
+The operating model is structured as a sequential flow from event generation to execution and review.
+Each phase serves a distinct operational purpose, with selected phases supported by dedicated artefacts for deeper inspection.

-### B.1.1.
+### B.1.
 Event Generation
-Operational events originate independently from:
+Operational events originate independently across:
 - Retail / Stores
 - E-commerce
 - Supply & Planning

+These sources may include store-level actions, digital performance signals or planning deviations.
 Each source operates with its own systems, timing and operational logic.

+Given the heterogeneity of legacy systems, events are captured where they occur rather than forced into a single upstream platform.

 ---

-### B.1.2.
+### B.2.
 Low-Code Ingestion
-Events are automatically ingested using low-code automation (e.g. Power Automate), enabling:
+Operational events are automatically ingested using low-code automation (e.g. Power Automate), enabling:
 - Multi-source ingestion
 - Event normalization
 - Metadata enrichment

+This approach allows operational teams to surface events consistently while keeping system ownership local.

+➡️
+*(See supporting artefacts for detailed role definitions and interactions.)*

 ---

-### B.1.3.
+### B.3.
 Event Scoring & Tiering
+Not all operational events require the same level of attention.
-Each event is objectively scored based on:
+Each event is evaluated through a predefined scoring model based on:
 - Impact
 - Urgency
 - Recurrence

 This scoring establishes priority tiers (High / Medium / Low), independent of the originating team, creating a shared operational language.

+Tiering establishes a shared operational language, ensuring that prioritization is consistent across functions and independent of local interpretation.

+➡️
+*(See supporting artefacts for detailed role definitions and interactions.)*

 ---

-### B.1.4.
+### B.4.
 Shared Operational Event Ledger (Babel Tower)

 Tiered events are stored in a shared operational repository (e.g. Dataverse), acting as a single source of operational truth where:
 - Each event exists once